futurestudio/hapi-dev-errors/README.md

 Available properties to use in your custom error view:

+- `request`: the request that caused the error
+- `error`: the error response with all its properties
 - `title`: error title like `Internal Server Error`
 - `statusCode`: HTTP response status code (always 500)
 - `message`: error message, like `Uncaught error: h.view(...).test is not a function`